vicchi/wp-quadratum/readme.txt

 1. Choose the width and height of the widget and map on the sidebar.
 1. Choose the zoom level of the map display.
 1. Choose whether to show private checkins on the map.

+The <em>strapline</em> text containing the venue name, venue URL and timestamp of your last Foursquare checkin can be customised via the plugin's filters.
+See the *Filter Support And Usage* section for more information.

 The current version of this plugin allows you to associate a single Foursquare account with your WordPress site; associating multiple Foursquare accounts, one per user account is not currently supported.